Balrampur district, Uttar Pradesh: Etymology

 The district is named after the erstwhile princely estate (Taluqdari) and its capital, Balrampur.
 The name of this estate was derived from its founder Balram Das, who founded it in c.
 1600 CE.

 History

 Ancient period

 Shravasti was the capital of Uttara (North) Kosala.
 The ruins of Sahet, ancient Shravasti, spread an area of 400 acre.
 Towards the Rapti River, a little north of Sahet, lies the ancient city of Mahet.

 Gautam Buddha spent 21 rainy season under the sacred Peepal tree.
 The famous incident of Angulimal happened in the forest of Shravasti, where the dacoit who used to kill people and wear a garland of their fingers, was enlightened by Gautam Buddha.

 Medieval period

-The area covered by the district was a part of Bahraich Sarkar of Awadh Subah during the Mughal rule.
-Later, it came under the control of the ruler of Awadh till its annexation in February, 1856 by the British government.
-British government separated Balrampur from Bahraich and it became a part of Gonda.
+Bahraich Sarkar of Awadh Subah and Mankapur presidency of gonda was a part of balrampur riyasat during the Mughal rule.
+Later, it came under the control of the ruler of Awadh till its annexation in February 1856 by the British government.
+British government separated Bahraich and Gonda from balrampur.